QVPR/VPRTempo/README.md

 }
 ```
 ## Installation and setup
-VPRTempo uses [PyTorch](https://pytorch.org/) with [CUDA](https://developer.nvidia.com/cuda-toolkit) GPU acceleration.
-Follow the installation instructions based on your operating system and hardware specifications.
-MacOS has no compatibly with CUDA.
+VPRTempo uses [PyTorch](https://pytorch.org/) with the capability for [CUDA](https://developer.nvidia.com/cuda-toolkit) acceleration.
+Please use one of the following options below to install the required dependencies, and if desired follow the instructions to install CUDA for your hardware and operating system.
 ### Get the repository
 Download the Github repository.
 ```console